-Teens who mistakenly perceive themselves as overweight are actually at greater risk of obesity as adults, according to research findings forthcoming in Psychological Science, a journal of the Association for Psychological Science.
+Teens who mistakenly perceive themselves as overweight are actually at greater risk of obesity as adults, according to research findings published Psychological Science, a journal of the Association for Psychological Science.

 “Our research shows that psychological factors are important in the development of obesity,” says psychological scientist and study author Angelina Sutin of Florida State University College of Medicine.
 “The American Academy of Pediatrics recommends addressing body image with adolescents at every well child visit.
 Misperception is typically taken as a sign of an eating disorder, such as anorexia or bulimia, but our research shows that it may also signal a long-term risk of obesity.”